Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Introduction

-\paragraph{Lower bounds for structured dynamic programming.} Queueing control is a structured dynamic programming problem, yet solving such problems is often intractable due to the exponential growth of state and action spaces—the so-called “curse of dimensionality”~\citep{papadimitriou1987complexity, mundhenk2000complexity}.
-These computational barriers motivate the study of fundamental performance limits.
-Despite its importance, prior work on delay lower bounds in queueing systems is limited; a notable exception is \citet{gupta2009delay}, who derive lower bounds on delay in multi-hop networks by reducing to the delay of a $G/D/1$ queue, though this remains challenging to analyze in finite time.
-We establish the first information-theoretic lower bound on finite-horizon queueing delay, setting a benchmark for evaluating scheduling policies.
+\paragraph{Finite-Time Performance of Dynamic Programming Policies.} Queueing control problems can also be modeled within the framework of structured dynamic programming.
+However, the exponential growth of the state and action spaces makes obtaining exact solutions computationally infeasible—an illustration of the well-known curse of dimensionality \citep{papadimitriou1987complexity,mundhenk2000complexity}.
+These challenges highlight the crucial need to establish fundamental performance limits for any admissible policy.
+Despite their importance, few results have addressed this issue; a notable exception is \citet{gupta2009delay}, who derived lower bounds on delay in multi-hop networks by reducing the problem to the delay of a $G/D/1$ queue.
+Nonetheless, such reductions remain difficult to analyze in the finite-time regime.
+In contrast, our work provides finite-time lower bounds that explicitly reveal the dependence on underlying system parameters, offering key benchmarks for evaluating scheduling policies in general and challenging settings.

-\paragraph{Drift‐method limitations and alternatives.} The Lyapunov drift framework underlies most stability and steady-state analyses in queueing systems~\citep{eryilmaz2012asymptotically, maguluri2016heavy}, supporting the asymptotic optimality of many drift-based methods.
-However, these methods typically rely on coarse first-order approximations, which often obscure transient inefficiencies and fail to directly optimize key performance metrics.
-Extensions such as drift-plus-penalty~\citep{neely2010stochastic} introduce auxiliary objectives (e.g., delay or energy), but still lack explicit finite-time performance guarantees.
-In contrast, we propose a scheduling policy that minimizes the full Lyapunov drift—capturing both first- and second-order terms—to optimize the performance metric in finite time.
+\paragraph{Lyapunov Drift Methods.} Lyapunov drift methods are widely used to establish stability and characterize steady-state behavior in queueing networks \citep{eryilmaz2012asymptotically,maguluri2016heavy}.
+Many control policies can, in fact, be interpreted as solutions that optimize the one-step Lyapunov drift.
+The MaxWeight policy directly minimizes the first-order term of the one-step quadratic Lyapunov drift, whereas the drift-plus-penalty policy \citep{neely2010stochastic} minimizes the same term augmented with auxiliary objectives such as delay or energy consumption, thereby ensuring stability while simultaneously optimizing a desired performance criterion.
+Although such policies guarantee stability, their finite-time performance remains largely unexplored.
+The proposed $\LyapOpt$ policy minimizes the full Lyapunov drift, incorporating both the first- and second-order terms, and thereby directly targets performance in the finite-time regime.
+This refinement highlights that optimizing only the first-order term, as done in traditional Lyapunov drift-based methods, is too coarse to achieve finite-time optimality.

+The preceding discussion reviewed related works from several perspectives.
+After introducing our model and the minimax framework in Section~\ref{sec:setup}, we present a comprehensive and detailed comparison of our approach with the most closely related studies in Table~\ref{tab:comparison} in Section~\ref{sec:minimax_framework}.